-Locate an agricultural engineering program near you.
+Find an agricultural engineering program near you.

 This career merges journalism with the agriculture industry.
 Food safety, sustainability, and trade policy are just some of the topics an agricultural journalist or agricultural information specialist covers.
 Write about new developments and technology, pass on information about fairs and livestock shows, or discuss current weather events or patterns.
-Average salary is $38K.
 With a background in agriculture journalism, you can also start a PR career, work in marketing and advertising, or clock in as a reporter.

 - Degree: Most agricultural journalists earn bachelor’s degrees in either agricultural journalism or communications.
 You’ll take writing and editing courses as well as classes in animal science and economics.